cezarc1/takehome/thoughts.md

 3. **Topic Filtering**
    Ensure the chatbot avoids discussing specific topics that may not be suitable.
 For this exercise, keep responses free of mentions of social media platforms (except OnlyFans) and interactions suggesting in-person meetings with fans.

+   > Added bare bones filtering.
+Logic is that we detect if we need to filter and if we do. we return the filtered response, otherwise we return the response as usual.
+We also get a reason, which ideally we should log.

 4. **Further Product Enhancements**
    Identify and implement an additional enhancement that you believe would improve the product experience.